40 Ways to Lose Weight in 4 Seconds

 Saute With Broth Instead of Oil

-When you’re sauteing veggies, leave the 120-calorie-per-tablespoon Crisco on the counter.
+When you're sautéing veggies, leave the 120-calorie-per-tablespoon Crisco on the counter.
 Instead, add a couple of tablespoons of low-sodium vegetable or chicken broth to your skillet along with your veggies of choice.
-You’ll save 119 calories in the process!
-When you’re ready to serve, use a misto to lightly spray your favorite Extra Virgin Olive Oil on top to help make those fat-soluble nutrients available for absorption.
+It's the best in terms of how to lose weight since you'll be saving 119 calories in the process!
+When you're ready to serve, use a mist to lightly spray your favorite Extra Virgin Olive Oil on top to help make those fat-soluble nutrients available for absorption.

 Sit Up Straight